List of The Bold and the Beautiful characters introduced in the 2000s

-The Bold and the Beautiful is a long-running American soap opera which has aired on CBS Daytime since March 23, 1987.
+The Bold and the Beautiful is a long-running American soap opera which has aired on CBS since March 23, 1987.
 This is a list of characters that debuted in the between 2000 and 2009, in order of first appearance.

 Morgan DeWitt

 Morgan DeWitt was portrayed by Sarah Buxton from 2000 to 2001, and again in 2005.
 Brought in by Brooke as a designer at Forrester Creations in 2000, Morgan had previously had an affair with Ridge in the 1980's.
 Meeting with Stephanie's disapproval, Morgan aborted the child at the time.
 On arriving in LA in 2000, she befriended Ridge's then-wife Taylor Hayes Forrester.
 Before long she confessed to Ridge about the 80's abortion, and soon after this it was revealed she wanted Ridge's child.
 While Taylor was out of town on a business trip, Morgan tricked Ridge into sleeping with her by faking an email from 'Taylor' signalling her approval for him to inseminate her.

 Morgan was revealed to be pregnant in the months that followed, and tried to tell anyone who asked that she had been artificially inseminated.
-Along the way Morgan exhibited increasingly unhinged behaviour - trying to have her confidante Clarke Garrison killed with a python and vowing revenge on Stephanie for not only the 80's abortion, but trying to drug her while pregnant this time to have her miscarry the child.
+Along the way Morgan exhibited increasingly unhinged behavior - trying to have her confidante Clarke Garrison killed with a python and vowing revenge on Stephanie for not only the 80's abortion, but trying to drug her while pregnant this time to have her miscarry the child.

 Once Ridge learned of Morgan's pregnancy, he resolved to tell Taylor.
 Taylor then confronted Morgan at Ridge and Taylor's Bel Air mansion, where Morgan fell from the second level landing onto the marble floor, losing her child.

 This only deepened Morgan's psychosis - she kidnapped Ridge and Taylor's young daughter Steffy and held her hostage as though she were her own daughter.
 With her hair dyed red, she renamed Steffy 'Stacey'.
 With the Forresters presuming Steffy dead (the incident in which Morgan had kidnapped her happened on a boat in St Thomas and she was presumed eaten by sharks), it wasn't long until Taylor twigged that something wasn't quite right.
 Visiting Morgan's home, Taylor heard Steffy and went to save her presumed-dead daughter, but Morgan imprisoned her as well, with the help of psychiatrist Tim Reid.